22 Early Spring Perennial Flowers (Vibrant Bloomers)

 Crocus poke their petite heads from the soil in early spring and add colorful purple, pink and yellow flowers to help beat the winter blues.

-This early spring bloomer features whimsical star shaped flowers with long grass-like leaf stalks.
+This early spring bloomer features whimsical star-shaped flowers with long leaf stalks.
 Plant them alongside grape hyacinths, daffodils and tulips for a woodland garden effect.
-They thrive in sun and part shade with well draining soil.

 Bloom Time: Late Winter